What is Hacker Paradise?

 Who can join Hacker Paradise?

-We are open to all types of people with remote work–whether it be a full-time job, freelance, working on your own projects, or figuring out your next big thing during a life transition–who are excited to meet similar people and explore cool places.
-We look for people that do cool things and are excited to meet new people.
+We are open to all types of people with remote work–whether it be a full-time job, freelance, working on your own projects, scheming to conquer the world, or figuring out your next big thing during a life transition–who are excited to meet new people and explore cool places.

 What industry is best for remote work?